Steak with Fried Egg (Bife com Ovo a Cavalo)

 Garlic, bay leaves, white wine, butter, salt, and pepper can all be found at any grocery store.
 For wine, a dry white variety works best, and using one you would drink ensures a better final flavor.

-Can I substitute the ingredients in this recipe?
+Can I substitute any of the recipe ingredients?

 Yes, while the recipe traditionally calls for beef steak, you can substitute with pork chops, chicken breasts, or even lamb for a twist.
 Each meat brings a different flavor to the dish.